False vacuum decay rates, more precisely: Conclusions

-Our method may find applications in physics of the early Universe (see, e.g., Refs.~\cite{Morrissey:2012db,Athron:2023xlk,Croon:2023zay}), where bubble nucleation can occur at finite temperature~\cite{Langer:1967ax,Langer:1969bc,Affleck:1980ac,Linde:1980tt,Linde:1981zj}.\footnote{Gravitational effects could also be very important in some situations~\cite{Coleman:1980aw,Gregory:2013hja,Mukaida:2017bgd,Hayashi:2020ocn,Gregory:2023kam}.} The calculation presented in this paper can be easily generalized to lower-dimensional bounce configurations, e.g., $O(3)$-symmetric static bounces that are relevant for thermal first-order phase transitions.
-With proper generalizations, the method developed in this article can thus be applied to study radiative corrections in thermal first-order phase transitions~\cite{Ekstedt:2021kyx}.
+where $Z[\beta]$ is the thermal partition function with the temperature $T=1/\beta$, and $\lambda_-$ is the negative eigenvalue for the three-dimensional fluctuation operator at the classical bounce.
+The factor $\sqrt{|\lambda_-|}/(2\pi)$ above may be generalised to include the Langevin damping coefficient~\cite{Langer:1969bc,Hanggi:1990zz,Berera:2019uyp}.
+The calculation presented in this paper can be easily generalised to lower-dimensional bounce configurations, e.g., $O(3)$-symmetric static bounces that are relevant for thermal first-order phase transitions, and therefore can be applied to study radiative corrections in thermal first-order phase transitions~\cite{Ekstedt:2021kyx}.
 However, at finite temperatures, there are many more theoretical uncertainties~\cite{Croon:2020cgk,Guo:2021qcq}.
-The quantum corrections due to the self-consistent bounce might be detectable in experiments involving analogue systems in condensed matter~\cite{Braden:2017add, Braden:2019vsw,Jenkins:2023pie,Zenesini:2023afv}.
+The quantum corrections due to the self-consistent bounce might be detectable in experiments involving analogue systems in condensed matter~\cite{Braden:2017add, Braden:2019vsw,Jenkins:2023eez,Zenesini:2023afv}.